Joe Chambers (musician): First museum

-Current Museum
+Current museum

 In 2013, the museum found a new home in the spacious old exhibit hall of Municipal Auditorium, which more than doubled its size.
 On August 29, 2013, the MHOFM reopened on the first floor of the historic Nashville Municipal Auditorium just off the James Robertson Parkway exit at 401 Gay Street, Nashville, TN 37219.
 The 200,000 square foot building houses the historic 10,000-seat Municipal Auditorium.
 The 68,000 sq. ft. exhibit floor, which was also Nashville's first convention center, now houses the museum and its artifacts.

 Museum acquisitions

-The first artifact the museum acquired was the piano that was in Billy Sherrills office in the CBS Records building (when he bought a new Baby Grand).
+The first artifact the museum acquired was the piano that was in Billy Sherrill's office in the CBS Records building (when he bought a new baby grand).
 The piano had been in Sherrill's office when Chambers first met him in 1978.
 An untold number of musicians, singers, and songwriters sat at this piano.
 Some of the classic songs that were written or co-written by Sherrill at this piano include "Stand by Your Man", "The Most Beautiful Girl", "Almost Persuaded", "Too Far Gone" (written by Sherrill for Elvis Costello album Almost Blue), and George Jones' song "The Door".

 Joe's favorite acquisitions include the entire stage from the Jolly Roger club in Nashville, the vocal booth and "a lot of the interior" from the American Sound Studio in Memphis, and a 40-foot-long semi-trailer converted into a mobile recording studio by musician and producer Brian Ahern.